Ash Road Bridge project team invites residents to name the new bridge

 Tom Hunt lead councillor for Regeneration said, “I’d like to thank the judges for their time and invaluable local knowledge.
 It was also great that we’ve had this opportunity to give our residents a voice”.

-Phase 4 started on the 2nd of September, which involves installation of traffic calming measures on Grange Road.
+Phase 4 started on the 2nd September, which involves installation of traffic calming measures on Grange Road.
 With low voltage cable installation to be completed this month and completing the land drainage culvert wingwalls on the north side.

 “We had a really interesting morning at our site office discussing the names that were suggested.
 I was delighted to meet the panel of judges, who had a wealth of knowledge about Ash and its history.”